 Tomato Cutting Tips

-It’s not hard to cut a tomato using the Rada Cutlery Tomato Slicer, but there are some things you should know about cutting this sensitive fruit.
+It’s not hard to cut a tomato using the Rada Cutlery Tomato Slicer, but there are some things you should know about cutting tomatoes for a salad.

 1. Don’t choose a tomato based on color.
 It’s true that you want a nice, deep red tomato, but you also want it bruise-free.
 Make sure it’s firm but not too firm.
 Also, be sure that it really smells like a tomato.
 It is too ripe if it doesn’t.